Malcolm is Meaningful Volunteers's founder.

 Megin was born in Cavite in the Philippines and was raised in Canada.
 Megin has the best of both countries.

-With a social science background she has been working with the Ministry for Children and Family Development and Vancouver Aboriginal Child and Family Services Society (VACFSS) in British Columbia for the past fifteen years.
+With a social science background she has been working with the Ministry for Children and Family Development and Vancouver Aboriginal Child and Family Services Society (VACFSS) in British Columbia for the past nineteen years.

 She's involved in the foster care system in Canada and has developed numerous community programs in Cavite specializing in child advocacy and female human rights.

 Esther is Meaningful Volunteer's district manger in Uganda.

 Esther has been with Meaningful Volunteer since 2011.
 Esther graduated from the Islamic University in Uganda.
 She is the proud mother of her two sons Ian and Ethan.